GalSakuri/Python-Multi-User-Chat-Server-and-Client-No-GUI/README.md

 Gal Sakuri, ID: 207970344
-Tamir Yakuti, ID: 208154864

-How to Run the Chat Application:
+The Interface is dedicated to Terminal use (not GUI) How to Run the Server & Chat in Terminal:
 Process Overview -

 Server: